 If he’s not, I can usually get my left arm to do a basic job on my right arm.
 It’s not as much relief, but it helps.

 Get Enough Sleep

 I truly believe that the body heals itself at night.
 When your sleep is interrupted as much as mine is, it definitely impacts your health.

 So I try to get as much sleep as my child with a sleep disorder will let me.
 Some nights its not much.
 Then I try to prioritize a long nap.

 Sleep does a body good!
 (And the mind too!)

 The more I move during the day, the less likely I am to have a pain attack.
 Movement helps keep the blood circulating properly, and is just good for overall health.

 As I walk around the house, I make it a point to swing my arms and do some stretches.
 It helps.

 Ask for Help

-There’ve been times when I’m in the middle of a diaper change and I suddenly can’t move my arm.
+There have been times when I’m in the middle of a diaper change with my toddler and I suddenly can’t move my arm.
 Or when I was cooking dinner and had to stop.